-If you’re on a standing offer, on the tariff types that will change to Victorian Default Offer rates, you don’t have to do anything.
-We’ll have contacted you to let you know if your plan rates change to Victorian Default Offer rates.
+If you’re on a standing offer and on the tariff types that changed to the Victorian Default Offer rates, you would have been contacted by us to let you know that your plan rates changed.

 If you're not on a standing offer and you want to access the Victorian Default Offer, you'll need to sign up to Basic Home or Basic Business plan on the following rate types:

 Standing offer rates and Victorian Default Offer rates are not our best priced plans.

 No, the Victorian Default Offer doesn’t apply to gas.

 - See our home and business plans to check that you’re on the best plan for your needs.